 what3words ref.: ///groom.scenes.play

 Date of photography: Feb/March 2021

 We're starting at the Hale end of Langham Road.
 This is now the Mercure Hotel.
-As a hotel, it's changed hands a few times over the years.
+As a hotel, it's changed hands a few times over the years, but is now closed.
 The original part of the much expanded site was built as a hydropathic establishment, and as such was frequented by Bowdon's wealthier residents.
 For more information, refer to this article by David Miller in the Bowdon Sheaf no. 50 (pp. 6-12).

 Two small developments on either side of Langham Road.
 Dropping steeply down the side of the Bowdon ridge, and with only 4 properties at the bottom, Woodvale feels more secluded.
 The Holly Grange development is probably the later of the two (correct me if I'm mistaken).